LordKBX/eBookCollection/README.md

         - import Conversion module
         - modify parameters of Conversion modules

-- synchronize eBook library with mobile terminal (in a far future)
+- Synchronize eBook library with mobile terminal (in a far future)
     - incompatible terminal software would only have the eBook file copied
     - compatible terminal software would have
         - full metadata information's